Yaroslav-Ivanitskyi-QA/QA-Portfolio/Automation-Testing/Playwright/CheckoutProduct/README.md

 This project contains end-to-end automated tests for the [SauceDemo](https://www.saucedemo.com/) web application.
 The tests are implemented using **Playwright with TypeScript** and follow the **Page Object Model (POM)** design pattern.

-Еhis project is demonstrate practical automation testing skills, clean test code, and maintainable test structure.
+This project is demonstrate practical automation testing skills, clean test code, and maintainable test structure.

 ---